harangp/tfjsctcloss/README.md

 ## Status

+### Changelog

+- **0.0.2** - Handles variable length labels in large batches.
-Fist version is made public.
+- **0.0.1** - Fist version is made public.
 Basic calculation is validated, works well on single and batch inputs.
 Can be included in models, `model.fit()` runs nice.

 ### Currently woking on

-- Documentation
-- Unit tests - current tests are not comparing expected results.
+- Making the preparation and the gradient assembly functions more tensory

 ### Known issues

-- Batch calculations only work if `l'` has the same length for every batch element.
-There's a paper for dealing with this.
 - Thee's no input validation - input and label mismatches will result in runtime error
 - No `tidy()` anywhere - larger fit() runs migth get out of memory errors.

 ### TODO

+- Unit tests - current tests are not comparing expected results.
 - Make it more tensory and depend less on JS native array operations
-- Incorporate the solution to work on batches with different l' elements

 ## Usage